An isovariant Elmendorf's theorem: A model structure on

-The pushout along a weak equivalence is a weak equivalence.
-A map from $\Delta^\mathbf{H}_G$ to a colimit will factor through a finite stage because the domain is compact (and the target spaces are weak Hausdorff). \end{proof}
+Finally, a map from $\Delta^\mathbf{H}_G$ to the sequential colimit $A \to \col_n X_n$ defining a cell complex will factor through a finite stage because the domain is compact and the quotients $X_n/A$ are $T_1$ (that is, points are closed).
+This holds because the maps $X_i \to X_{i+1}$ are pushouts along maps of $FJ$, which have the property that successive quotients are $T_1$. \end{proof}

 Thus in $\itop$, a map $f:X \to Y$ is an isovariant weak equivalence (respectively, fibration) if $\imap(\Delta^\mathbf{H}_G,X) \to \imap(\Delta^\mathbf{H}_G,Y)$ is a weak equivalence (resp., fibration) for all $\mathbf{H} \in \mathcal{L}_G$.